spyking-circus/spyking-circus-ort/benchmarks/scaling/networks/README.md

 ## Descriptions

-- `network`: all the blocks needed to do spike sorting (i.e. with preprocessing, clustering, template matching)
+- `network`: all the blocks needed to do spike sorting (i.e. with preprocessing, clustering, template matching).
-- `network_0`: a reader block and a writer block
+- `network_0`: a reader block and a writer block.
-- `network_1`: a reader, filter and writer blocks
+- `network_1`: a reader, filter and writer blocks.
+- `network_2`: all the block needed to do peak detection.